panammeb/PANAM2-ENTERO/README.md

 # PANAM2-ENTERO

 This repository contains a dedicated database for analysing enterovirus with PANAM2.
-For using the pipelines, read in a first step the README associated to the repository associated to PANAM2 and clone it on your computer (https://github.com/panammeb/PANAM2.git).
+For using the pipelines, read in a first step the README associated to the repository PANAM2 and clone it on your computer (https://github.com/panammeb/PANAM2.git).

-In a second step clone this repository and the file ".ini" (entero.ini as example) must include at least the following lines:
+In a second step clone this repository and the file ".ini" (entero.ini as example included) must include at least the following lines:

 REFERENCE_BASE	<path to>/bd_entero